sabadinfelipe/DHsort/README.md

 ## Performance

-HaploSort was highly accurate for maize haploid seed sorting task.
+DHSort was highly accurate for maize haploid seed sorting task.
 Below are the performance metrics:

 <table border='0'>
     <tr>